 Rafael regularly represents clients in both commercial and investor-State arbitrations, before numerous fora.
-He also has negotiated and participated in mediations in complex transnational matters, such as the successful mediation between SGS Société Générale de Surveillance and the Republic of Paraguay, and has served as an arbitrator under various arbitration rules.
+He also has negotiated and participated in mediations in complex transnational matters, and has served as an arbitrator under various arbitration rules.

 As head of the arbitration practice in Mexico City, Rafael has overseen the continuous expansion of that practice in the Latin American region, while regularly collaborating with the Firm's offices around the world.
 The representation of clients, both inside and outside of Latin America, has given these clients a truly international experience, combined with unique local knowledge.
 As the only firm in Mexico that offers advice ranked as Band One in both transactional and dispute matters, Rafael's arbitration team offers clients advice on contentious matters with international best practices, coupled with deep business knowledge.
 Rafael is co-author of a treatise on arbitration clauses focused on Latin America, written in Spanish.

 Rafael is also a frequent speaker in domestic and international forums on Arbitration topics.
 He has recently been appointed as one of the representatives of the International Chamber of Commerce México (ICC México), before the ICC's World Arbitration Commission for the period July 2022 – June 2024.

 - An Asian company in an ICC arbitration relating to a major Mexican oil-related construction project, and related litigation in the US and Mexico;

 - Multiple financial institutions in a dispute against a Mexican company in relation to a shareholders agreement;